dbx package

 Creates a new DELETE query builder.
 You can use the Where method to add conditions to your query.
 The Exec method executes the query.

-Select Builder Methods
+Query Builder Methods

 Distinct()